 The Perks of Streamlined B2B Payment Processing

 When implementing a cloud-based AP automation solution, there’s one big business benefit—big data.
-According to a recent article, AP automation can lead to a better view of assets and daily processes.
+AP automation can lead to a better view of assets and daily processes.

 Finding the right solution to the late payment problem can be tricky.
 With all of the FinTech buzz, it’s hard to determine what technology is best.
 If you’re not sure where to start, answering some of these questions can help.